-Mushroom and Caramelized Onion Tart: a flakey puff pastry topped with balsamic caramelized onions, sautéed garlicky mushrooms, and topped with whatever you'd like!
+Mushroom Tart: a flakey puff pastry topped with balsamic caramelized onions, sautéed garlicky mushrooms, and topped with whatever you'd like!
 A definite crowd-pleaser.

 Now, I know what some of you are thinking…mushrooms?!
 I’m not really into mushroom recipes either but just TRUST me on this one.
 I chopped those mushrooms up really small and cooked them in garlic goodness.
-This mushroom and caramelized onion tart is flaky and savory, can be topped with a variety of toppings.
-It's perfect for a mid-day snack or an appetizer for a holiday party.
-I just made these for Thanksgiving and topped it with some seasoned ricotta...YUM!
+This mushroom tart is flaky and savory and can be topped with a variety of toppings.
+This appetizer with puff pastry is perfect for a mid-day snack or for a holiday party.
+I just made these for Thanksgiving and topped them with some seasoned ricotta...YUM!
 Even my fellow anti-mushroom family members enjoyed the tart.

 Benefits of Mushrooms:

 How to make this Savory Puff Pastry Tart

 - We grab a puff pastry and thaw it out according to the package.
 I like to use these puff pastry sheets.

 - Cook the onions in balsamic goodness until they're caramelized.